dimachine/NonEquivMACs/README.md

 # NonEquivMACs
-This is supporing file for OEIS on computation of inequivalent maximal antichains and related sequences
+This is a supporing file for OEIS on computation of inequivalent maximal antichains and related sequences

 ## Outline